-For a number of years, the Semiconductor Electronics Division of NIST has issued three sets of silicon resistivity SRMs.
-These sets, designated 1521, 1522, and 1523, contain two, three, and two wafers, respectively, of 50.8 mm (2 in) diameter silicon with the resistivity values in each set having been chosen to serve a particular application need in the silicon semiconductor industry.
-The generic purpose of each of these sets was to allow a user to verify the performance of a four-point probe test instrument, or to calibrate the output of a noncontact eddy current conductance measuring instrument.
-The range of resistivity values of these SRMs is from about 0.01 Ω ·cm to about 200 Ω ·cm.
-A total of more than 1300 of these sets has been certified and sold worldwide.
+For a number of years, the Semiconductor Electronics Division of the National Institute of Standards and Technology has issued three sets of silicon resistivity SRMs.
+These sets, designated 1521, 1522, and 1523, contained two, three, and two wafers, respectively, of 50.8 mm (2 in) diameter silicon with the resistivity values in each set having been chosen to serve a particular application need in the silicon semiconductor industry.
+The generic purpose of each of these sets was to allow a user to verify the performance of a four-point probe\ test instrument, or to calibrate the output of a noncontact eddy current conductance-measuring instrument.
+The resistivity values of these SRMs ranged from about 0.01 $\Omega$ -cm to about 200 $\Omega$ -cm.
+More than 1300 sets of these SRMs have been certified and sold worldwide.
 Each wafer in each set was certified for resistivity using a four-point probe following the measurement procedure of ASTM Method F84 [1].
 This procedure is also referred to as a "single-configuration" four-probe procedure in the remainder of this report.